jraller/Grunt-Cascade-Examples/README.md

 `die();` just clears out the stack of commands waiting for `next()` to call so that we can gracefully exit when we hit an error.

 #### connectorContainer

+`grunt readconnectorcontainer` will run tasks/read/read-connectorContainer.js

+This example adds more error checking and demonstrates one way to normalize the response from the server for cases where one or more items may be returned.
+Checking to see if the object is not an array with `!Array.isArray()` will warn us that we need to convert it to an array before trying to process it as one.

 #### contentType
 #### contentTypeContainer
 #### dataDefinition